ACE Inhibitors or angiotensin receptor II antagonists

 Most children are asymptomatic or exhibit mild symptoms from COVID-19 infection.
 However, a small number of children have recently been identified who develop a significant systemic inflammatory response.
 The Royal College of Paediatrics and Child Health have issued a statement stressing that it remains unclear whether paediatric multi-system inflammatory syndrome is caused by COVID-19 and reiterates that it has affected an extremely small number of children in the UK and throughout the world.
 It remains extremely unlikely that a child will become unwell with COVID-19, and it’s even more unlikely that a child will become unwell with this condition.
 If you have an unwell child, it probably isn’t anything to do with COVID and is more likely to be something else.

-The Royal College of Paediatrics and Child Health has produced a useful to guide to help parents know when to seek help for their child when they are unwell.
-To view the poster, click here.
+The Royal College of Paediatrics and Child Health (RCPCH) has produced a useful to guide to help parents know when to seek help for their child when they are unwell.
+Please see the attached poster: